Permutree sorting

 \subsection{Permutree sorting}

-We have seen that for any~$(U,D)$-permutree minimal permutation, the set of reduced expressions for~$\pi$ that are accepted by~$\automatonP(U,D)$ is non-empty (by \cref{coro:permutreeMinimal}) and closed by prefix (by \cref{prop:prefixesReducedExpressionsIntersection}).
+We have seen that the set of reduced words for any~$(U,D)$-permutree minimal permutation~$\pi$ that are accepted by~$\automatonP(U,D)$ is non-empty (by \cref{coro:permutreeMinimal}) and that the set of all reduced words that are accepted by~$\automatonP(U,D)$ is closed by prefix (by \cref{prop:prefixesReducedExpressionsIntersection}).
 Therefore, it is possible to sort~$\pi$ passing only through $(U,D)$-permutree minimal permutations along the way.
 This motivates the following definition.